paulzi/paulzi-form/README.md

 #### No ajax button

 If you want to submit a form normally, but only some buttons, add `btn-no-ajax` class to this buttons.

+### Scenarios

+You can mark the fields, as the methods for given transmission:
+ - `form-on-ajax` - field send only by AJAX;
+ - `form-on-submit` - field send only by default submit;
+ - `form-on-none` - never send field;

+You can also specify a class for the parent container.

 ### Change status of submit button